pldmgg/WinAdminCenterPS/README.md

     # Download the repository
     # Unblock the zip
     # Extract the WinAdminCenterPS folder to a module path (e.g. $env:USERPROFILE\Documents\WindowsPowerShell\Modules\)
-# Or, with PowerShell 5 or later or PowerShellGet:
-    Install-Module WinAdminCenterPS

 # Import the module.
     Import-Module WinAdminCenterPS    # Alternatively, Import-Module <PathToModuleFolder>